 A disadvantage of adding wireless charging in this way is that it prevents you being able to use the Lightning port for other things.
 If you have an iPhone 7 or 7 Plus, this will be a problem if you want to listen to music via a pair of Lightning headphones.

 Typically speaking wireless charging is slower than wired charging, with most Qi wireless chargers offering only 5W.
+This is the current speed supported by the iPhone, though with iOS 11.2 it will be boosted to 7.5W.
 Fast wireless chargers that double this output are available, but useful only if the phone (or device you're using to add wireless charging to the phone) also supports this higher speed.

 Keep in mind that if you've added wireless charging using a case, you will likely need to remove that case before you can charge it normally, connect it to a computer over Lightning or hook up some Lightning headphones.